-U.S.C. § 134(g)(2)(B).

-&lt;sup>55 23 U.S.C. § 134(g)(2)(C).
+63 23 U.S.C. § 134(i)(2)(B).

-&lt;sup>56 23 U.S.C. § 134(g)(2)(D).
+^{64 23} U.S.C. § 134(i)(2)(B).

-&lt;sup>58 See § 1.F.3 infra.
+use the existing metropolitan transportation system.65 These measures include requirements for operational improvements, resurfacing, restoration, and rehabilitation of existing and future major roadways, as well as operations, maintenance, modernization, and rehabilitation of existing and future transit facilities.
+The LRTP assesses ways to make the most efficient use of the existing facilities to relieve vehicular congestion and maximize the mobility of people and goods.66 the LRTP indicates any Finally, proposed transportation enhancement activities.

-iii.
-Public Involvement.-Each MPO provides citizens, affected public agencies, and representatives of transportation agency employees, private providers of transportation, and other interested parties with a "reasonable opportunity to comment" on the LRTP before approval.
+ii.
+Coordination with CAA Agencies.-ISTEA changed transportation planning by linking planning to the "conformity" requirements found in the CAA.68 The USDOT determines whether all plans, programs, and projects in nonattainment and maintenance areas conform to the overall purpose of reducing pollutant emissions to meet NAAQS.
+SAFETEA-LU also contains provisions that require MPOs to demonstrate that anticipated emissions that result from implementing such plans, programs, and projects are consistent with and conform to the purpose of the SIP for air quality.69 iii.
+Public Involvement.-Each MPO provides citizens, affected public agencies, and representatives of transportation agency employees, private providers of transportation, and other interested parties with a "reasonable opportunity to comment" on the LRTP before approval.70 iv.

-iv.
 Plan Publication.-TEA-21 strengthened the public participation requirements of ISTEA by requiring MPOs to publish the LRTP "or otherwise [make it] readily available for public review."
-MPOs must also, for information purposes, submit the LRTP to the Governor.
-60 b.
+MPOs must also, for information purposes, submit the LRTP to the Governor.71 b.
 The TIP i.
 Program Development.-The MPO designated for a metropolitan area, in cooperation with the state and affected transit operators, develops a TIP for the metropolitan area.
 In developing the program, the MPO provides the public and other interested parties with a substantial opportunity to comment.
-The MPO and the Governor approve the program, and the MPO updates the program at least once every 2 years.
+The MPO and the Governor approve the program, and the MPO updates the program at least once every 4 years.72 ii.

-ii.
 Project Prioritization and Program Financial Plan.-The TIP includes a priority list of projects and a financial plan.
 The priority list of projects are those to be carried out within each 3-year period after the TIP's initial adoption.
-The TIP's financial plan demonstrates how projects can be implemented, indicates public and private resources that are reasonably expected to be available to carry out the program, and recommends innovative financing techniques to finance needed projects and programs, including value capture, tolls, and congestion pricing.
-62 iv.
-Public Notice and Comment on Proposed TIP-Before approving a TIP, an MPO provides citizens, affected public agencies and representatives of transportation agency employees, private providers of transportation, and other interested parties with reasonable notice of and an opportunity to comment fully on the proposed program.
+The TIP's financial plan demonstrates how projects can be implemented, indicates public and private resources that are reasonably expected to be available to carry out the program, and recommends innovative financing techniques to finance needed projects and programs, including value capture, tolls, and congestion pricing.73 iii.
+Project Selection.-The state, in cooperation with the MPO, selects projects in conformance with the TIP for the area.74 iv.
+Public Notice and Comment on Proposed TIP- Before approving a TIP, an MPO provides citizens, affected public agencies and representatives of transportation agency employees, private providers of transportation, and other interested parties with reasonable notice of and an opportunity to comment fully on the proposed program.75 v.

-$\it iii.$ Project Selection.-The state, in cooperation with the MPO, selects projects in conformance with the TIP for the area. $^{63}$ v.
 Financial Constraints.-The TIP must fully integrate financial planning and may only program projects, or an identified phase of a project, for which funds are available within the time period contemplated for completion of the TIP.
-In essence, the TIP must be "financially constrained" by year and cover at least 3 years.
-65
+In essence, the TIP must be "financially constrained" by year and cover at least 3 years.76

+- 69 See § 1.F.3 infra.

+- 70 23 U.S.C. § 134(i)(5).

+- 71 23 U.S.C. § 134(i)(6).